 The Place de la Bastille

 The Place de la Bastille is famous for its huge column.
 But why does this Parisian square bear the name of the Bastille?
 Because it is the location where the Bastille, famous Parisian prison, was established, “taken” on July 14th, 1789, and destroyed very quickly thereafter (it no longer existed by July 14th, 1790).
 This is also why this ‘column’ is called the ‘column of July’.

 As a symbolic place of the French Revolution, the Place de la Bastille is also an important set of Parisian crossroads, where several bus routes and 3 metro lines (1, 5 and 8) meet.
-Take this opportunity look around, but do not look ‘up’ for too long, because the July Column, at 50.52 meters, may make you lose yourself….
+Take this opportunity to look around, but do not look ‘up’ for too long, because the July Column, at 50.52 meters, may make you lose ground…

 The Place de la Nation

-It joins together the famous triangle ‘République – Bastille – Nation’, and has also changed its name over time.
+It completes the famous triangle ‘République – Bastille – Nation’, and has also changed its name over time.
 During the Revolution, it was named “Place du trône renversé”, then simply “Place du Trône” to finally become the Place de la Nation on July 14th, 1880, as it is known today.
 It commemorates the French Republic.

 The sculpture in the center of the square, called “Le Triomphe de la République” (referring to July 14th, French Bastille Day), somewhat resembles the sculpture found on the Place de la République.
 They are similar, due to the material they share: bronze.

 Indeed, the Place de la Nation is ‘surrounded’ by green grass and trees, which throw it into relief by creating a beautiful landscape.